PapaCyber/FilePermissions/README.md

 <h2>Check file and directory details (examples highlighted in yellow!)</h2>
 To start my investigation, I used the “pwd” command to see my current directory.

-<br>I used the “ls” command to view the current folders and files discovered “projects”
+<br>I used the “ls” command to view the current folders and files, and I discovered the “projects” folder.

 After that, I navigated to the “projects” folder by using the “cd projects” command. <br>The "cd" command is used when you want to change the directory.
 Add "cd" and then add your argument, which is the "name" of the directory.

-I typed the” ls -l” command to view the files and folder permissions of files and folders in the "projects" folder. <br>
+I typed the "ls -l” command to view the files and folder permissions of files and folders in the "projects" folder. <br>

 I typed in the “ls -la” command to view the permissions for hidden files and folders, then I discovered a hidden file called “.project_x.txt” Having "." in front of the file indicates that the file is hidden.